Skip to content

 One of the main reasons people don’t spend a lot of time in this state is that we are being flooded with information more than ever before.
 You know how there’s junk food, junk noise, junk light (blue light in the evening, for example), well it turns out that the biggest junks of all junks – the grandmaster junk – might well be junk information.

-Remember Milton Friedman: “what hurts us is not what we know, but what we know that ain’t so.”
+Remember Milton Friedman: “What hurts us is not what we know, but what we know that ain’t so.”

 One study published in the Proceedings of the SIGCHI Conference on Human Factors in Computing Systems showed that people get distracted every 6-8 minutes, and the constant stream of notifications is preventing them from getting in a flow state [2].
 This is why people work full 8-hour workdays and achieve nothing.